 Neighborhoods to consider in San Diego:

+The most costly mistake is assuming a high list price leaves room to negotiate — in reality it kills day one traffic and invites low offers after a price cut.
 You may assume pricing high leaves room to negotiate.
 In reality, overpricing by even 3 percent in a selective market can push you past a buyer’s search bracket, depress day one traffic, and force price cuts that invite low offers.
 You might also treat price per square foot as the final word.
 Families in Scripps Ranch value function and schools over raw size, so bed and bath count, lot usability, and location on a quiet street can beat an oversized floor plan that needs work.
 Another frequent miss is leaning on old comps from last summer.
 Use the last 60 to 90 days first, then weight pending sales that reveal where buyers are writing checks today.
 Finally, many sellers ignore appraisal risk.
 If you reach for the very top, you should prepare to support value with a clean comp packet and strong terms or risk a mid escrow renegotiation.

 List at or just below the adjusted comp median.
 A 1 to 2 percent underlist paired with a 4 day launch and a firm offer deadline often draws multiple offers and cleaner terms.
 If your home is superior to recent sales, you can anchor at the midpoint and still move quickly.